“This post may contain affiliate links. Please read my disclosure for more info.

 Your best bet over the long haul, is to find a trusted local mechanic who becomes familiar with you and your car.
 Just like your doctor, it’s best to visit someone who’s familiar with you and your car, and is anxious for your repeat business.

-When you build a relationship with your mechanic, they’re much less likely to push unnecessary work on you.
+When you find a good mechanic and build a relationship with him/her, they’re much less likely to push unnecessary work on you.
 They’ll give you a heads up about things that’ll need attention but aren’t likely to pressure you.

 Their rates are cheaper, they’re more flexible, and you’ll probably speak directly with the person who’s doing the work.